aregsar/aregsarblog/blog/2021/working-with-nginx-docker-image/index.md

 docker run --rm -d --name znginx -p 8080:80 -v "$(pwd)/docker/nginx/content":/usr/share/nginx/html nginx
 ```

-Navigate to `localhost:8080` to view the new file content.
-We see that the default `index.html` file mapped into the document root is overridden.
+Navigate to `localhost:8080` to view the new `index.html` file content.

 Also Navigate to `localhost:8000/about.html`.
-We can see the additional content file that is mapped into the document root.
+We can see the additional content file.

 Stop the container: